Try our free tool to save money and make your home more comfortable

-The Home Energy Check is an online calculator that acts as a quick and simple way to work out how you could reduce your energy bills.
+The Home Energy Check is a free online calculator that acts as a quick and simple way to work out how you could reduce your energy bills.

 At the end of it, you can take away a report with the details of which improvements will work best for your home and the savings you could make.

-Nearly ten per cent of home electricity in a typical home goes on leaving appliances on standby so unplug or switch off your appliances at the wall when not in use.
-There are many other simple ways of saving energy such as only boiling as much water in your kettle as you need.
+Nearly 10 per cent of home electricity in a typical home goes on leaving appliances on standby so unplug or switch off your appliances at the wall when not in use.
+There are many other simple ways of saving energy, such as only boiling as much water in your kettle as you need.

 Energy efficient light bulbs last up to 10 times longer than ordinary bulbs.
-When you replace energy-using products like washing machines, televisions or fridges look for the low energy choice, rated A, A+ or A++ on its energy label.
+When you replace energy-using products, such as washing machines, televisions or fridges, look for the low energy choice, rated A, A+ or A++ on its energy label.